-Welling Clinic offers specially formulated homeopathy treatment for piles.
-The treatment for piles has been developed after an exhaustive in-house research of more than 12 years.
-Our clinics consult to more than 3500 patients of piles globally, every year.
+Treatment for piles to be effective needs a tailor-made treatment for you.
+At Welling Homeopathy Clinic, we offer specially formulated homeopathy treatment for piles.
+The treatment for piles has been tried & tested and proven to work in more than 3500 patients of piles globally, every year.
 You too can be benefitted by our expertise in the treatment of piles.
 Get started today !!

 What are Piles?

 Piles are swollen blood vessels in or around the anus and rectum.
 The haemorrhoidal veins are located in the lowest part of the rectum and the anus.
 Sometimes they swell so that the vein walls become stretched, thin, and irritated by passing bowel movements.
 Piles are classified into two general categories: internal and external.

 Internal Piles lie far enough inside the rectum that you can’t see or feel them.
 They don’t usually hurt because there are few pain-sensing nerves in the rectum.
 Bleeding may be the only sign that they are there.
 Sometimes internal Piles prolapse, or enlarge and protrude outside the anal sphincter.
 If so, you may be able to see or feel them as moist, pink pads of skin that are pinker than the surrounding area.
 Prolapsed Piles may hurt because they become irritated by rubbing from clothing and sitting.
 They usually recede into the rectum on their own; if they don’t, they can be gently pushed back into place.